Laser safety in Australia is regulated by

 4. Avoid anyone walking in unaware.
 Use signage to AS1319.

-5. If the room or door has windows, use approved laser rated viewing windows, ideally rated OD 6, AB 6, LB 6 or numerically higher.
+5. If the room or door has windows, use approved laser rated viewing windows, ideally rated AB 6 to EN 12254, or D LB 6 or even OD6 or numerically higher.
 Place correctly rated glasses on the entry door for anyone about to enter the area, with signage.

 6. Use bright work lighting.
 This makes it easy to see what you are welding, and keeps the iris small, in the “bright sunshine” mode which is how our eyes minimise damage naturally.

 7. The molten welding pool is bright, and bright visible light can cause eye damage too.
-You will want to weld with an arc welding (Infrared blocking) filter shade around 5 or 6 and the glasses of point 1 for maximum safety.
+You will want to weld with an arc welding (Infrared blocking) filter shade around 4 or 5 and the glasses of point 1 for maximum safety.

 8. Laser welders have a safety feature that only enables the laser to fire if the nozzle is in electrical contact with the sensing clamp (which is normally clipped to the steel welding table, or directly to the workpiece).
 If you lay the gun (welding head) on the metal workbench, or the gun can slip onto it, the gun is then enabled and could fire if it hits the trigger/s.
 This CAN happen, so please be sure to position the head on a non-conductive, non-slip surface, ideally leather or rubber, near but insulated from the welding table.
 And of course, don’t clip the sensing clamp to the welding head as that leaves the laser enabled.